papermerge/documentation/docs/user/document-types.md

 	Although a document type represents an unlimited number of documents, when deciding on a name, use the singular form.
 Singular form improves clarity.

-Notice in above animated picture that document type form, beside name, it also features [custom fields](custom-fields.md) and [path templates](path-templates.md).
+Notice in above animated picture that document type form, beside name, also features [custom fields](custom-fields.md) and [path templates](path-templates.md).
 That's where usefulness of documents types comes into the fore! **You can assign custom fields and path templates to the documents